b3ngriffiths/website/content/posts/autumn-budget-2025/index.md

 > I have come to the conclusion that extending the threshold freeze would hurt working people.
 It would take more money out of their payslips.
 I am keeping every single promise on tax that I made in our manifesto, so there will be no extension of the freeze in income tax and national insurance thresholds.

-A year later, she extended the freeze to 2031 and claimed to have kept "every single one" of Labour's manifesto commitments.
+A year later, she extended the freeze originally set to end in 2028 to 2031, adding three more years of fiscal drag, and claimed to have kept “every single one” of Labour’s manifesto commitments.

 That directly contradicts what she implied last year.
 What's changed?
 Nothing.
 The manifesto never mentioned thresholds in the first place, so she's dancing on a semantic loophole.

 On National Insurance, the position is even clearer.
 The IFS isn't buying it.
 Their response to the 2025 Budget was blunt: extending the freeze on National Insurance thresholds: